Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 No, it is not a weighted average.
 The average reported here should be the sum of the current year direct costs divided by the total number of participating faculty.

-If a faculty member is one of the PIs of a multi-PI award, he or she can be listed but otherwise the answer is no.
+Yes - if a faculty member is one of the PIs of a multi-PI award, they should be listed.

 All funds available to the faculty member should be listed on the table, including university funds (like start-up funds), and foundation, and other discretionary funds.
 Do not include grant applications pending award or review.

-Tables 5A and 5C: Publications of Those in Training: Predoctoral and Undergraduate
+Tables 5A and 5D: Publications of Trainees Supported by this Program: Predoctoral and Undergraduate

 Follow table instructions.
 For new applications: